Air Bubble Curtains with Bubble Tubing®

 - Related Content (portfolio, case studies and articles)

-Mitigate damage in marine environments from noise and the effect of blasting due to mining, drilling, seismic surveys and underwater pile driving.
+Mitigate damage in marine environments from the noise and the effect of blasting due to mining, drilling, seismic surveys and underwater pile driving.

-Multi lines of air bubble curtains can increase efficiency of the attenuating effects of the bubbles.
+Multi lines of air bubble curtains can increase the efficiency of the attenuating effects of the bubbles.
 A series of Bubble Tubing® rings around the pile generates denser bubble curtains.
 Bubble Curtains are a potential strategy as a mitigation measure to address acoustic impacts to marine mammals in the new NOAA Ocean Noise Strategy Roadmap.

-Common sources of high pressure noise at sea:
+Common sources of high-pressure noise at sea:

 - Demining operations and underwater blasting